Fergus Craig: Career

 In 2012, he joined the cast of The Amazing World of Gumball as the character Sussie.

-In 2014, Craig published a spoof advice guide, called "Tips For Actors", and in 2021 it was announced that Craig is publishing his first novel, entitled "Once Upon a Crime".
+In 2014, Craig published a spoof advice guide, called "Tips For Actors", and in 2021 it was announced that Craig would publish his first novel, entitled Once Upon a Crime.

-In 2020 Craig created a series of spoof extracts from a crime novel written by the character of Martin Fishback featuring the character of Detective Roger Le Carre.
-These have spawned two full length novels, plus a pilot for a sitcom.
+In 2020, Craig created a series of spoof extracts from a crime novel written by the character of Martin Fishback featuring the character of Detective Roger Le Carre.
+These have spawned two full-length novels, plus a pilot for a sitcom.